worm-portal/pyCHNOSZ/README.md

 Currently, the following CHNOSZ functions are supported in pyCHNOSZ:

+- [info](https://chnosz.net/manual/info.html) - Search for chemical species by name or formula and retrieve their thermodynamic parameters.
 - [subcrt](https://chnosz.net/manual/subcrt.html) - Calculate standard state partial molal thermodynamic properties of reactions at elevated temperatures and pressures.

 ## Requirements